pluralsight/pando-rfcs/text/0000-icons.md

 >**There are tradeoffs to choosing any path.
 Attempt to identify them here.**

 Implementing for each framework means supporting multiple formats, increasing up-front and maintenance effort for each additional framework and potentially less flexibility/visibility from the client side.

-This can be partially mitigated by exposing the source SVGs and making them available for import directly.
-That way, even if a framework is not yet supported, they can still use the icons.

-Since this library provides *just* the icon, existing libraries would only need to replace the SVG portion of their icon components.

 # Alternatives